TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 <img src="https://raw.githubusercontent.com/TeddyCho/TAQ/master/output/anims/animationBAC30.gif">

-In the following correlation matrix, the exchanges are ordered such that:
+In the following correlation matrices, the exchanges are ordered such that:

 * the very small-share exchanges take the first three spot (out of the way),
 * the taker/maker exchanges take spots 4 through 6, and